MeoMunDep/Must-Do-Airdrop-Projects-in-2024/README.md

-### All airdrop project you must do in 2024, probaly do by hand, LOL.
+### All airdrop projects you must do in 2024, probaly do by hand, LOL.